AshleyXM/Blog-Center/README.md

 # Introduction

 This project was bootstrapped with [CRA](https://github.com/facebook/create-react-app).
-[CRACO](https://craco.js.org/) was used to add some customized configurations.
+And [CRACO](https://craco.js.org/) was used to add some customized configurations.

 This is a pure front-end project for now.
 Apifox was used to mock request interface to facilitate the development.